 Southern University and A&M College began in 1880 as the result of a movement in Louisiana for an equal opportunity institution of higher learning sponsored in the 1879 Louisiana State Constitutional Convention by four African American delegates.

 Originally located in New Orleans, it was later reorganized to receive national land-grant funds and moved north of Baton Rouge to what was then Scotlandville, Louisiana, in 1914.

-Today, Southern University is part of the nation’s only historically Black land-grant university system in the USA.
+Today, Southern University in Baton Rouge is part of the nation’s only historically Black land-grant university system in the USA.

 With sister campuses in New Orleans and Shreveport, University “firsts” include being the first to offer an undergraduate degree program in urban forestry, include a dam safety program in engineering, and establish seven degree programs that are not offered elsewhere in the state, including doctoral programs in biomedical science, material science, math and science education, nursing, public policy, and urban forestry, as well as master’s programs in urban forestry and physics.